steinwurf/build-images/README.rst

 package in the image from the version of the image.
 For example, if you add a new version 10 of clang, it would be called clang-10:1.0.0 in the above tag.

-We choose not to use the latest tag for our Github Actions workflows, so there's no need to keep this up to date, unless it is needed for your specific use-case.
+We choose not to use the latest tag for our GitHub Actions workflows, so there's no need to keep this up to date unless it is needed for your specific use case.